Pennsylvania School Employees’ Retirement System (PSERS) Retiree Guidelines

 Selecting and Accepting Substitute Opportunities

-Per PSERS guidelines, our District is required to offer substitute assignments to non-retirees before making them available to retirees.
+In order to adhere to PSERS guidelines, our District is required to offer substitute assignments to non-retirees before making them available to retirees.
 Due to this guideline, retirees may not be able to immediately view assignments when assignments are initially entered into the Frontline Absence management system.
-This occurs because the retirees’ Frontline Absence Management account has a feature that creates a small delay in a retirees’ ability to view and select assignments in order to adhere to the PSERS guidelines.
+This occurs because the retirees’ Frontline Absence Management account has a feature that creates a small delay in a retirees’ ability to view and select assignments.

 Work Limitations Based on Length of Assignments